 Stay in Podgorze if Being right at the heart of central Krakow is not a priority; you like to have plenty of green space to relax in; you have a particular interest in Krakow’s connection to the holocaust;

-Best places to stay in Podgorze:
+Best places to stay in Podgorze for first-time visitors:

 - mid-range ($$): Qubus Hotel Kraków